 A special note for visitors:

-The Pretty Rocks area in Denali National Park’s Polychrome Pass had a slow-moving landslide that forced an early closure of the Park Road in 2021.
-The National Park Service has announced that the road will be open for summer 2022 until mile 43 due to road improvements.
+The Pretty Rocks area in Denali National Park’s Polychrome Pass has a slow-moving landslide that forced an early closure of the Park Road in 2021.
+The National Park Service has announced that the road will be open for summer until mile 43 due to road improvements.